aristanetworks/anta/docs/cli/get-tests.md

   ~ that can be found in the LICENSE file.
   -->

-`anta get tests` commands allow to list the tests available to ANTA.
+`anta get tests` commands help you discover available tests in ANTA.

 ### Command overview